-For eight years, the Baptist World Aid Ethical Fashion Report has been driving improvement in the labour rights and environmental protection systems of Australian and New Zealand fashion companies.
+For close to a decade, the Baptist World Aid Ethical Fashion Report has been driving improvement in the labour rights and environmental protection systems of Australian and international fashion companies.

-The fashion industry is often synonymous with exploitation—both of people, and the planet.
-When companies lack sufficient systems to protect their workers and ecosystems, we know that injustices such as modern slavery, worker exploitation, and environmental degradation occur.
-But with more than 50 million garment workers employed globally—the majority of whom are women in low-to-middle income countries—the fashion industry can also be a major driver for good in developing nations.
+The fashion industry is often synonymous with exploitation—both of people and the planet.
+When companies lack sufficient systems to protect their workers and ecosystems, injustices such as modern slavery, worker exploitation, and environmental degradation occur.
+But with over 60 million garment workers employed globally—the majority of whom are women in low-to-middle income countries—the fashion industry can also be a major driver for good.
 It can catalyse change through provision of jobs, growth, and export revenue.
-It has huge potential to bring people out of poverty and provide economic dignity to these millions of workers.
+It has huge potential to bring people out of poverty and provide dignity to millions of workers.

 Fast fashion brands are the world’s largest employers of garment workers—both directly, through company owned factories, and indirectly through engagement of third-party garment suppliers.
-As a result, they can influence lasting change for the greatest number of people.
+As a result, they have the ability to influence lasting change for the greatest number of people.

-Consumers purchase four times the amount of clothing they were just two decades ago.
-With approximately 80 billion garments purchased annually around the globe, and one in four Aussies stating they’ve thrown away a garment after just one wear, this contributes to the eye-watering 800,000 tonnes of textiles rotting in landfill in Australia alone each year.
+Consumers are purchasing four times the amount of clothing they were just two decades ago.
+With around 80 billion garments purchased annually around the globe, and one in four Aussies stating they’ve thrown away a garment after just one wear, this contributes to the eye-watering 800,000 tonnes of textiles rotting in landfill in Australia alone each year.

 In many cases, fast fashion has been bad news for workers as well.
 The fixation on cheaper prices puts significant downward pressure on wages.
 The speed of changing trends puts enormous pressure on factories to deliver on short lead times and contributes to ongoing issues of excessive and forced overtime.